Overview of the Training Program

 (202) 336-5979

 We accept applicants from Doctoral programs in Clinical, Counseling, School/Clinical Combined Psychology, and School Psychology.
 Candidates must have at least two years of practicum/externship experience, including psychological testing and report writing; measures should include IQ, objective, and/or projective instruments.
 By the time of the application, candidates must have passed their comprehensive exam and have been admitted for doctoral candidacy.
-In addition, applicants must have an approved dissertation proposal by the application deadline.
+In addition, applicants must have an approved dissertation proposal by the start of internship.
 In compliance with APA guidelines, and to serve our patient population more effectively, we try to obtain a balanced and diversified class each year.

 Interns are provided with intensive supervised experience in clinical psychology, with emphasis upon functioning as a professional psychologist in areas including clinical interviewing, psychological testing, as well as individual, couples, family and group psychotherapy.
 The offerings are individualized in accordance with each intern’s professional goals and objectives.
 Training includes supervised experience with inpatients and outpatients of varying age groups, the utilization of various modalities of intervention, and implementation of diverse assessment instruments (e.g., intelligence tests, objective and projective personality measures, neuropsychological measures, etc.).
 An intern’s time is allocated, approximately, as follows: major rotations 45%; outpatient evaluations, individual, couple, family and group therapy 25%; testing 15%; courses and educational activities 10%; administrative meetings 5%.